How effective are interventions to increase patient uptake of, and adherence to, cardiac rehabilitation?

 The quality of studies was generally low.
 Only 1 study reported the non-significant effects of the intervention on cardiovascular risk factors.
 No studies reported data on mortality, morbidity, costs or healthcare resource utilisation.
 Meta-analysis was not possible due to multiple sources of heterogeneity.

-Cardiac rehabilitation is an important component of recovery from coronary events, but uptake, and adherence, to such programmes is below the recommended levels.
-Cardiac rehabilitation programmes vary, but usually include 1 or more of the following: exercise, education, and psychological counselling/support.
+Cardiac rehabilitation is an important component of recovery from coronary events but uptake and adherence to such programmes are below the recommended levels.
+Cardiac rehabilitation programmes vary, but usually include one or more of the following: exercise, education and psychological counselling/support.